Facebook, Amazon not in discussions to broadcast Super League

-April 19 (Reuters) - Facebook said Monday it is not in discussions with a coalition of European football teams called the Super League to acquire broadcasting rights, while a source familiar with the matter said Amazon was also not in discussions with the league.
+Facebook (FB.O) said Monday it is not in discussions with a coalition of European football teams called the Super League to acquire broadcasting rights, while a source familiar with the matter said Amazon was also not in discussions with the league.

 In December, Amazon secured exclusive rights to screen European Champions League soccer matches in Italy on its Prime Video platform.